Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

-Auret: It could be many different forms.
-So, it depends what is your thing?
+Auret: There could be many different forms.
+So, it depends what your thing is.
 Do you have something that you’re really good at?
 A skill that you can teach to someone?

 If you don’t even like teaching, don’t even go that route.
-It’s just like, go with something that you actually enjoy doing because again it’s going to matter for the long-term.
-You sticking with that and you making a lot of money from it, it’s going to matter in the long-term that you actually enjoy what you’re doing.
+It’s like, go with something that you enjoy doing because again it’s going to matter in the long-term.
+You’re sticking with that and you’re making a lot of money out of it, it’s going to matter in the long-term that you enjoy what you’re doing.

-So, look at your strengths and what you enjoy and find something that has common ground amongst those 2 lists and just do something with that.
+So, look at your strengths and what you enjoy and find something that has common ground amongst those 2 lists and just do something about it.
 Think about how you can provide value in that specific niche and then the things that you want to get better at, create your own little personal curriculum.